The twelve resources of ChristMATHS

 11. Winter Mathematics

-This Shropshire Centre for Mathematics education resource consists of twenty eight winter themed activities.
+This Shropshire Centre for Mathematics education resource consists of 28 winter-themed activities.
 The investigations, puzzles and games cover Carroll Diagrams (get it?), Venn diagrams, logic puzzles, shape, symmetry and more.

 12. Yuletide resources from around the internet

 Check out these six NRICH Christmas-themed problem-solving resources.
 In addition, Suffolk maths have an extensive list of seasonal activities, as do others such as Mr Barton, MathsCareers, MEI, The Guardian and Transum.